moxystudio/node-proper-lockfile/README.md

 ### .remove(file, [options], [callback])

-Removes a lock.
+Removes a lock previously acquired over `file`.

 You should NOT call this function to unlock a lockfile that isn't owned by you.
 This function is an alternative to the `unlock` function (as explained above) and you should ONLY call it if you own the lock.

-The `callback` is optional because even if the removal of the lock failed, it will eventually get stale since the lockfile's mtime will no longer be updated.
+The `callback` is optional because even if the removal of the lock failed, the lockfile's mtime will no longer be updated causing it to eventually stale.

 Available options: